Nashville, Tennessee: Earlier 20th century

 By the turn of the century, Nashville was home to numerous organizations and individuals associated with revisionist Lost Cause of the Confederacy pseudohistory, and it has been referred to as the "cradle of the Lost Cause".
 In 1893, the magazine Confederate Veteran began publication in the city.
 In 1894, the first chapter of United Daughters of the Confederacy was founded in the city, and it hosted the first two conventions of the organization.
 Prominent proponents of the mythology, the so-called "guardians of the Lost Cause", were concentrated Downtown and in the West End, near Centennial Park.

 At the same time, Jefferson Street became the historic center of the African American community, with similar districts developing in the Black neighborhoods in East and North Nashville.
 In 1912, the Tennessee Agricultural and Industrial and Normal School was moved to Jefferson Street.
 The first Prince's Hot Chicken Shack originated at the corner of Jefferson Street and 28th Avenue in 1945.
 Jefferson Street became a destination for jazz and blues musicians, and remained so until the federal government split the area by construction of Interstate 40 in the late 1960s.

-In 1925, the establishment of the Grand Ole Opry marked the beginning of Nashville's journey as the 'Country Music Capital of the World', drawing musicians and fans alike to the city and setting the stage for its future as a country music powerhouse.
+In 1925, the establishment of the Grand Ole Opry marked the beginning of Nashville's journey as the "country music capital of the world", drawing musicians and fans and setting the stage for its future as a country music powerhouse.